 Hermione… She’ll figure out it’s something to do with me if I’m more than half-involved.
 Harry wracked his brain.
 Let’s see if I can get Nev to put in the Room of Requirement’s room of hidden things.
 He might’ve discovered it if I’m lucky, otherwise, I’ll need to choose my words carefully so he goes looking.

 ‘Make sure she hides it somewhere safe,’ he said.
 ‘Umbridge will be looking for any proof the group still exists and she’ll be able to go through all our stuff and anywhere teachers can get if she asks Fudge for more decrees.
 The meetings are safe since we’re in the Room of Requirement, but that list will get us all on Umbridge’s detention roster.’
-Harry picked his next words with great care.
-‘Hermione’ll want to find a room where it will stay hidden.’
+Harry hid a small smile.
+‘Hermione’ll want to find a room where it’ll stay hidden.’

 Nev blinked, then grinned.
 ‘I know where she can hide it.
 If we’re safe in the room, then the list will be too, right?’